xissburg/XBImageFilters/README.md

 ## Project Status

 This project is in a very early stage of development so not all features advertised are functional yet.

+## License

+This project is under the MIT license (details in COPYRIGHT.txt).
+Do whatever you want with it and contributions of any form are very welcome.